Frequently Asked Questions: Pregnancy

 Cystic Fibrosis: An inherited disorder that causes problems in digestion and breathing.

-Diagnostic Tests: Tests that look for a disease or cause of a disease in people who are believed to have or who have an increased risk of a disease.
+Diagnostic Tests: Tests that look for a disease or cause of a disease.

 DNA: The genetic material that is passed down from parents to offspring.
 DNA is packaged in structures called chromosomes.